SplineSketch: Even More Accurate Quantiles with Error Guarantees: Description of SplineSketch

-~ \paragraph{Resizing the sketch during \consolidate.} Bucket consolidation allows to change the number $k$ of buckets, making the sketch larger or smaller as desired.
+\paragraph{Resizing the sketch during \consolidate.} Bucket consolidation allows to change the number $k$ of buckets, making the sketch larger or smaller as desired.
 Changing from $k$ to $k'$ buckets is straightforward: If we increase the sketch size, i.e., $k' > k$, we perform $k' - k$ splits without any join, first dealing with buckets exceeding bound~\eqref{eqn:bucketBound} and then in the order of the heuristic error.
 On the other hand, if $k' < k$, after performing the necessary splits due to exceeding the bound (and the corresponding joins), we execute $k - k'$ joins in the order of their heuristic errors after joining, on bucket pairs satisfying Definition~\ref{def:joinableBuckets} and without performing any splits.
 These separate splits or joins may be followed by performing \consolidate in a normal way, where we always join after splitting.
-If $k'$ is substantially different from $k$, say $|k' - k| > 0.25\cdot k$, we also reset the protection bit vector.
+If $k'$ is substantially different from $k$, say $|k' - k| > 0.25\cdot k$, we also reset the protection bit vector (otherwise, it may happen that there are no joinable pairs of buckets after resizing).